 In his work, he addresses performative and embodied aspects of photographic materiality and time.
 He uses the body as a device to capture images; through the construction of an experience, often performative and over time.

-It has so far taken the form of publications, lecture performances and durational installations.
-What he is most known for are his silent Walk Pieces in which viewers are guided in silence through the fabric and infrastructures of cities.
+Audience gets invited through different projects and hybrid formats into a journey of lecture performances, site specific interventions, installations and book projects.
+What he is most known for though, are his Walk Pieces in which participants are taken in silence through the physicality and infrastructures of built environment.

-David Bergé has been invited to artist in residence programs around the world, such as the Cape Cod Modern House Trust in Wellfleet, USA; Beta-Local in San Juan, Puerto Rico; geoAIR in Tbilisi; Haus der Kulturen der Welt in Berlin (curator: Andre Lepecki) and the Saari Residence of the Kone Foundation in Finland.
+David Bergé has been invited to artist in residence programs around the world, such as Pivô (São Paulo), The Cape Cod Modern House Trust (Wellfleet, USA), Beta-Local (San Juan, Puerto Rico), geoAIR (Tbilisi), Haus der Kulturen der Welt (Berlin, curator: Andre Lepecki) and the Saari Residence of the Kone Foundation in Finland.

 Bergé has also produced set designs in the form of projections for artists Trajal Harrell and Marc Vanrunxt of which results were presented at Kaaitheater, Brussels (2009), MoMA, New York (2013) and The Barbican, London (2017).

-David Bergé currently lives in Athens and Brussels where his work has received support from government funding bodies.
-He holds an MA from the Dutch Art Institute (2017) and an MFA from LUCA Brussels (2005).
+David Bergé currently lives in Athens and Brussels and holds an MA from the Dutch Art Institute (2017) and an MFA from LUCA Brussels (2005).

 article Turning Photography